Price of Anarchy for Auction Revenue: Single-Item First Price Auction

 \end{lemma}

-\begin{proof} We will prove value covering in two steps: first, by developing a lower bound $\threshbound$ on the cumulative additional threshold $\expthreshold$; second, by optimizing to get the worst such bound.
-The proof can also be done using a modification of the first-price bid deviation approach of \citet{ST13}.
+\begin{proof} We will prove value covering in two steps: first, by developing a lower bound $\threshbound$ on the expected threshold $\expthresholdagent$; second, by optimizing to get the worst such bound.
+The first-price bid deviation approach of \citet{ST13} gives the same result.